Agrawal-Krishna/Integrating-drone-delivery-to-retailers-app-Prototype/README.md

-# Overview -
-We will discuss how our original problem was reframed based on customer behavior, experiences, and interviews.
 # Original Problem:
 ‘Big box retailers want to attract more Millennials/Gen Y customers’.

 Customer Centric Reframing: ‘Young working Millennials want big box retailers to better meet their shopping needs’.
-Product Vision Statement: To enhance the big box customers shopping experience by faster, efficient, and sustainable product delivery.
+# Product Vision Statement:
+To enhance the big box customers shopping experience by faster, efficient, and sustainable product delivery.
 # The Solution-
 We want to deliver a smooth seamless delivery service to the customer.
 We envision the drone to fly with a carriage that stores the product.
 # The Challenges -